ambrosus/ambrosus-nop/README.md

 A sample below for hermes/atlas:
 ![Ambrosus](https://i.imgur.com/ltqZRAI.png)
 Now you can proceed and launch the instance.
 A prompt should pop up asking you for a key pair.
 This is used to access the instance through ssh, either create a new on or use a existing one if you have used ssh previously.
+If you create a new PEM file, store it somewhere securely and do not lose it as it is needed to access the instance.
 You can access the instance by typing ```ssh -i <Location of your PEM file> ubuntu@<The public ip address of the instance>```

 Now a instance should be created and you can carry on to the **[Using the NOP](#using-the-nop)** section.

-#### Google Cloud
-*No machine image yet, will be added soon*

 ### Custom Machine Image
 You can launch an Ambrosus node from any cloud provider but you will have to install the prerequisites yourself.
 We will go through a clean installation on a DigitalOcean machine image.